GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/examples/standalone/README.md

 ### Cloud SDK configurations

-The standalone example uses `tinkey` to generate the wrapped_key that will be used to encrypt "on-premisses" data.
+The standalone example uses `tinkey` to generate the wrapped_key that will be used to encrypt "on-premises" data.
 The `tinkey` tool runs using the [Application Default Credentials](https://cloud.google.com/sdk/gcloud/reference/auth/application-default).

 To configure **Application Default Credentials** run: